chainflip-io/chainflip-backend/state-chain/pallets/cf-funding/README.md

 >
 > *The address `0xabc` is marked as restricted because it is a smart contract holding FLIP for early investors.*
 >
 > *Imagine an account has 1,000 FLIP funded from address `0xabc` and earns a return of 10 FLIP after some period of time.
-Subject to other restrictions (bond etc.) those 10 FLIP can be withdrawn to any address.
-Any more than that can only redeemed from the restricted balance of 1,000 FLIP, and only to the originating address `0xabc`.*
+Subject to other restrictions (bond etc.) those 10 FLIP can be redeemed to any address.
+Any more than that can only be redeemed from the restricted balance of 1,000 FLIP, and only to the originating address `0xabc`.*